Early Childhood Teacher Education Program Description

 |Academic Year||Graduation Rate|

-Do Early Childhood Education students get to work with children?
+Do Early Childhood Teacher Education students get to work with children?

 Absolutely!
 Students arrive in classrooms during the first semester.
 The student can choose a preschool setting or grades one through three.
 Hocking College has student placement at locations near campus as well as hometown schools.

-What certifications do Early Childhood Education students earn?
+What certifications do Early Childhood Teacher Education students earn?

 Students will register with the Ohio Professional Registry and then have the opportunity to achieve both Communicable Disease and Child Abuse certification.

-Is there travel opportunities with the Early Childhood Education program?
+Is there travel opportunities with the Early Childhood Teacher Education program?

 All second-year students travel to the Ohio Association for the Education of Young Children annual conference.
 This conference offers world-class sessions, Ohio Professional Registry credits, and opportunities to meet potential employers.

-What types of jobs can I get if I have an Associates in Early Childhood Education?
+What types of jobs can I get if I have an associate degree in Early Childhood Teacher Education?

 Graduates with an associate degree can find employment throughout the world from traditional preschool, child care or school settings to nanny, corporate setting or cruise ship.
 The possibilities are endless.

 Students are also able to continue their degree at 4-year school following graduation.
 Once they have obtained a bachelor's degree, students are able to become elementary school teachers.